Gym attendance usually declines during winter. Can fitness club owners save on energy costs during this time?

-As long as you make this perfectly clear to new members from the outset, you’ll be fine, and you can save yourself a fortune.
+As long as you make this perfectly clear to new members from the outset, you should be fine, and you could save yourself a fortune.

 Also, consider the efficiency of any appliances you might be offering in your changing rooms.
 Are your hair dryers economical?
 Are you using LED bulbs?
+Are your shower heads energy-efficient?
 You’ll be surprised at how minor tweaks can save you plenty of money.

 One of the first things you notice when you enter a gym is the loud music pumping through the entire vicinity, however if the numbers are low, turn the music off, as most people listen to music through their personal headphones anyway.

 The centrepiece of many modern gyms is a dozen luxury plasma screen TVs proudly mounted above the equipment, providing some entertainment for people during their workouts.
 Ensure that you are not wasting unnecessary energy by having these TVs switched off at the wall as opposed to leaving them on standby.